Immigrants – Your Country Needs Them by Philippe Legrain

 He advocates a free movement policy.
 And taking the example of European Union he tries to showcase that opening border has not really increased the number of immigrants.
 But it has legalized a lot of them who were working illegally anyway.

 The book is primarily written based on the immigration data in USA, Europe and to some extent Australia and Canada.
 There are lots and lots of data in the book.
 I got lost in it many times.
-There are certain immigrations that are well studied like those into UK, Spain, and the US.
+There is certain immigration that is well studied like those in UK, Spain, and the US.
 He concludes that Canada handles the immigrants the best, by integrating them.
 By allowing them the freedom but at the same time expecting an allegiance to the Constitution.
 He is critical of Europe and Australia’s policies of high barriers.
 And selective entry while he has all his preaching for the US.
 He seems to be unaware of countries like India who have an immigration issue of the same scale if not bigger.

 Though it is limited in its scope, it still offers some insights into the phenomenon of migrations across borders.
 So, if immigration interests you, you would find some hidden insights into the process and lots of data.